namatedev/legal-folder-garden/replit.md

 ## Overview

 This is a full-stack legal case management application built with React, TypeScript, Express, and PostgreSQL.
-The application provides a comprehensive system for managing legal cases with features like case numbering, nomenclature-based categorization, and case status tracking.
+The application provides a comprehensive system for managing legal cases with features like case numbering, nomenclature-based categorization, court assignment, and case status tracking.
 The frontend uses modern React patterns with shadcn/ui components and Tailwind CSS for styling, while the backend is built with Express and uses Drizzle ORM for database operations.
+The system includes Moroccan court hierarchy with Court of Appeal and First Instance Tribunal tracking.

+## Recent Changes

+### July 14, 2025 - Court System Integration
+- **Court of Appeal Fields**: Added court of appeal assignment for each case
+- **First Instance Tribunals**: Added first instance tribunal tracking
+- **Moroccan Court Configuration**: Added comprehensive list of Moroccan courts with Arabic names
+- **Form Updates**: Updated AddCaseForm to include court selection dropdowns
+- **Display Updates**: Updated both card and table views to show court information
+- **Routing Migration**: Migrated from react-router-dom to wouter for Replit compatibility

 ## User Preferences